motozero/my-stripe-bookstore/README.md

 # Installation

-### To set up and run a local version of the app that supports User Actions 1-3 above, follow steps 1-4 below.

 1. Clone this repo locally, then from the command line navigate to `client` and run `npm i` to install the required dependencies and then `cd ../server` and in the `sever` directory run `npm i`.

 2. Update the Stripe API Keys.
 If needed, learn more <a href="https://bit.ly/2V2NAgQ">here</a>.